AxdeKlerk/Praise-The-Loud/Debugging.md

 ![static file error message in console](image.png)

-- **Fix:** I first confirmed that my file structure and template paths were correct using {% static %}.
+- **Fix:** I first confirmed that my file structure and template paths were correct using *'{% static %}'*.
 Then I ran python manage.py findstatic css/style.css, which confirmed Django could locate the file.
 This pointed to the fact that Django simply wasn’t serving the static files during development.
 To fix this, I updated urls.py to explicitly serve static files by adding the following block at the bottom of the file:

       from django.conf import settings
       from django.conf.urls.static import static

       if settings.DEBUG:
           urlpatterns += static(settings.STATIC_URL, document_root=settings.STATICFILES_DIRS[0])

 - **Lesson Learned:** Always check the console for errors and make sure that the JS is being loaded correctly before moving on with the project assuming that the error is not in the JS.
 I left the console.log at the top of my Js file as a reminder to check the console for errors at each step of the way.

   Even when static files exist and are referenced correctly in templates, Django won’t serve them during development unless explicitly told to.
 It’s important to use findstatic to confirm the path and then make sure the urls.py is properly configured.
-MIME errors in the browser usually indicate that something is being returned with the wrong content type — often a 404 HTML page — so checking the browser’s DevTools network tab is an essential part of debugging static file issues.
+MIME errors in the browser usually indicate that something is being returned with the wrong content type — often a *'404 HTML'* page — so checking the browser’s DevTools network tab is an essential part of debugging static file issues.

-- **Bug:** I had written the SearchForm class in forms.py but mistakenly tried to import it from models.py and got an ImportError caused by trying to import SearchForm from the wrong file.
+- **Bug:** I had written the SearchForm class in forms.py but mistakenly tried to import it from models.py and got an *'ImportError'* caused by trying to import SearchForm from the wrong file.

       ImportError: cannot import name 'SearchForm' from 'gig_reviews.models' (C:\Users\axdek\Documents\vscode-projects\Project 3\Praise-The-Loud\gig_reviews\models.py)

 - **Fix:** I fixed the bug by importing the SearchForm class from forms.py instead of models.py by updating the import statement in views.py.